Sebastiano Ghezzi

 Sebastiano Ghezzi (1580–1645) was an Italian painter and architect of the Baroque period.

 Biography

-Born in Comunanza near Ascoli Piceno, he traveled to Bologna, where he derived instruction in design from Guercino.
-He however became more popular as an architect.
+Born in Comunanza near Ascoli Piceno, he travelled to Bologna, where he received instruction in design from Guercino.
+He, however, became more popular as an architect.
 He was named Papal engineer by Pope Urban VIII, and awarded a knighthood of the Cross.
 His son Giuseppe was known as a painter; his grandson, Pier Leone, has become known for his ink caricatures.
 Sebastiano frescoed the lunettes (1612–1613) in the cloister of S. Domenico in Ascoli, where he left a self-portrait.
 The frescoes are now significantly decayed.
 He also painted the main altar for the church of San Francesco in Comunanza.